 - Hatchery Creek: Tread improvements

 - Mt.
 Ashwabay: Continue and possibly complete Phase 3 – 4.5 miles of new trail

 - Ojibwe: One-half mile reroute and spot tread work

-- Esker: Begin connection to Ojibwe, 1 mile of eventual 2.5 miles of new trail
+- Esker: Continue connection to Ojibwe, additional 1 mile of eventual 2.5 miles of new trail

 - Seeley Pass: Tread improvements